Ruinan-Ding/Ruinan-Ding/README.md

 </div>

 ### <a href="https://github.com/Ruinan-Ding/Ruinan-Ding"><img src="https://readme-typing-svg.herokuapp.com?font=Roboto&size=22&duration=2000&pause=500&color=4B8BBE&repeat=false&width=650&lines=🎨+Dynamic+GitHub+Profile+README+(What+You're+Seeing+Now)!" alt="Project 3" /></a>
 [See the code](https://github.com/Ruinan-Ding/Ruinan-Ding) or click the header above.
-This very GitHub profile you're currently exploring — visually enhanced developer profile using modern web techniques:
+This very GitHub profile you're currently exploring — visually enhanced developer profile using modern web techniques.
+Feel free to use it as a template for your own profile—just remember to change any of my personal details:
 - 🌊 Animated headers and footers via Capsule Render API
 - ✨ Dynamic typing animations with README Typing SVG
 - 🛠️ Tech stack visualization using SkillIcons and Shields.io